-Quebec’s power surplus is steadily growing as it finishes a massive new hydro generating project on the Romaine River and finds less demand for its power in the United States, where investments in efficiency and competition from natural gas generation have cut into its market
+Quebec’s power surplus is steadily growing as it finishes a massive new hydro generating project on the Romaine River, continues to develop its massive wind power potential, and finds less demand for its power in the United States, where investments in efficiency and competition from natural gas generation have cut into its market

 OCAA Chair Jack Gibbons on the advantages of making a deal with Quebec